glasgowm148/ergonaut-handbook/Guides/yield.md

 ### CoinEx

 There is an AMM Pool available on CoinEx.
-Please be aware of impermanent loss.